ffanzhang/ffanzhang.github.io/_posts/2019-08-10-boiliing-eggs-medium.markdown

 $$ t = 3000 M^{2/3} $$

-So that is a good formula of a soft boiled egg?
+So what is a good formula of a soft boiled egg?
 $$ t = 3000 M^{2/3} $$
 - Small: 42g -> 0.042kg -> 362s = 6min
 - Medium: 49g -> 0.049kg -> 402s = 6.7min